Lmizuno/Lmizuno/README.md

 ## Hi there, I'm Luis!👋

-Software Developer with 7+ years of experience in Web Development and Android, as well as AI & Machine Learning.
-Skilled in building high-performance applications, optimizing system efficiency, and enhancing user engagement.
+Software Developer with 3 years of professional experience in Web and Android development, as well as AI & Machine Learning.
+Additionally, 4 years of freelancing in WordPress-based Web Development.
+Proven ability to build high-performance applications, optimize system efficiency, and enhance user engagement.
+Passionate about leveraging cutting-edge technologies to drive business growth and improve user experience.
-Adept at full-stack development, Agile teamwork, and implementing CI/CD pipelines.
-Passionate about leveraging innovative technologies to drive business growth and user satisfaction.